List of road-rail bridges: New Zealand

+A 1930 report listed 33 bridges and estimated that the cost of bridge-keepers, extra maintenance for the decks, etc. amounted to £15,500 a year, as against £4,307 paid to NZR.

 The Coastal Pacific using the upper level of the Seddon bridge in April 2007.
 Road vehicles used the lower level until a new bridge was opened in November 2007.

-A 1930 report listed 33 bridges and estimated that the cost of bridge-keepers, extra maintenance for the decks, etc. amounted to £15,500 a year, as against £4,307 paid to NZR.
+Section of Arahura Bridge – standing beside the new bridge as an example of this rare type of construction.